jscho13/personal_site/money/_posts/2016-10-27-managing-credit-score.md

 Having a solid grasp on credit important, but it's also important to [budget](http://brunchbucks.com/budgeting/2016/10/19/budgeting-tips.html) existing money as well.
 I've noticed that in a way the two go hand in hand.
 Credit is all about leveraging future spending, while budgeting is what controls current spending.

-Per usual, thanks for taking the time to read this Brunch Bucks.
+Per usual, thanks for taking the time to read Brunch Bucks.
 If you find a typo just contact me via email!
 Feel free to leave a comment below or share this with friends.
 Any donations are much appreciated.